microsoft/FASTER/docs/_docs/30-fasterkv-manual-locking.md

   - Any thread seeing a Tentative record will spinwait until it's no longer Tentative, so no thread will try to lock this newly-CAS'd record.
 - Upsert checks the `LockTable` to see if there is an entry in it for this key.
   - If an entry is in the `LockTable`, then Upsert checks to see if it is marked Tentative.
-    - If so, then it is ignored; per [Insertion to LockTable due to Lock](#insertion-to-locktable-due-to-lock), it will be removed by the Lock() thread.
+    - If so, then we spinwait until it is no longer tentative; per [Insertion to LockTable due to Lock](#insertion-to-locktable-due-to-lock), it will be removed by the Lock() thread, or made final, depending on whether the Lock() thread saw the newly-Upserted record.
     - Otherwise, Upsert:
       - Applies the locks to its newly-CAS'd record (which is still Tentative)
       - Sets the LockTable entry Invalid and removes it